|

 And driving it on the track IS driving a race car!

-is the availability of parts.
-You can get new and used parts for this
+availability of parts.
+You can get new and used parts for this car

-car from many, many sources.
-If you want to shop around and compare
+from many sources.
+If you want to shop around and

-prices, they are very much affordable.
-AND you can very much do most of
+compare prices, they are generally affordable.
+AND you can do most of

 the mechanical work yourself.
 Much information is available on how to